 There is growing concern that children and young people are being targeted, via social media sites, to promote and engage them in extremist views and in viewing content that glorifies violence.
 In some cases, this influences and radicalises the young person so that extreme content is normalised.
 It is important that these risks and threats are considered for every child, right across the country, including places that have traditionally seen themselves as not being at risk – the Internet does not recognise these places and neither should we.

-Sadia Hussain is the Prevent coordinator for Calderdale.
+Arelys Gomez-Reve is the acting Prevent coordinator for Calderdale.

 Click on the link to access the Referral flowchart and form for PREVENT discussion at the Channel panel

 Click here to be taken to the dedicated PREVENT page on Calderdale MBC website.

 Click here to access CALDERDALE 2017-18 FREE PREVENT project resources and booking forms-PREVENT partnership April 2017 for more details and booking arrangements for all these courses or by contacting firstname.lastname@example.org